 ***By the way, is it just me or did anyone else low-key want Karou to end up with Kaz?
 Kaz is a shitty ex-boyfriend, but I think with a slow-burn redemption arc, he would’ve made for a much more compelling (and funny) love interest.
 I mean, think about it!
 The bickering-bantering dynamic would’ve made for a hilarious trash relationship.

-***Also, I have yet to continue this series (I was very disappointed by the failure of this potential masterpiece to deliver the goods that I’m still in the process of recovering) but as it’s been more than a year, I shall get a move on that soon.
+***Also, I have yet to continue this series (I was super disappointed by the failure of this potential masterpiece to deliver the goods that I’m still in the process of recovering) but as it’s been more than a year, I shall get a move on that.
 Cheers, and till next time!